MoralCode/MetricTime/README.md

 18 hours (3/4 day) | 7 hours 50 min
 24 hours (1 day) | 10 hours

-If you would like just the raw time-convertion functionality of this app to bulk-convert any input time to "Metric", please see [this gist](https://gist.github.com/DeveloperACE/edd2c3b68f240022d4a799c1c3f99645).

-###A note on images
+##Contributing
+Currently, MetricTime is only an iOS app.
+If you would like to make MetricTime compatible with another device, feel free to fork this repository and submit a pull request!

+## DISCLAIMER
-The icons found throughout this app were taken from [icons8](www.icons8.com).
+The icons found on the time convertion screen of this app were taken from [icons8](www.icons8.com).

 The image of the clock in the app icon was pulled from the internet and appeared to be from www.checkmylevel.com although I could not find the image on their site.
-If you intend to use this for commercial reasons or anything other than individual use, you may want to find/create a new icon with an image that you have permission to use.
+If you intend to use this for anything other than personal use, you may want to find/create a new icon with an image that you know you have permission to use.